ecn310/course-project-development/Paper Summaries.md

 Szirmai, Adam.
 “Industrialisation as an Engine of Growth in Developing Countries, 1950–2005.”
 Structural Change and Economic Dynamics, vol. 23, no. 4, Dec.
 2012, pp. 406–420, https://doi.org/10.1016/j.strueco.2011.01.005.

-How I found this paper: provided by Professor Shifa
+_How I found this paper_: provided by Professor Shifa

-Big picture question: How has manufacturing employment contributed to economic growth across different regions, and how has this contribution shifted in recent decades?
+_Big picture question_: How has manufacturing employment contributed to economic growth across different regions, and how has this contribution shifted in recent decades?

-Hypothesis: While manufacturing has historically driven economic growth in developing countries, there is a growing divergence of manufacturing employment from economic growth, specifically in the face of globalization and the rise of the service sector in many regions.
+_Hypothesis_: While manufacturing has historically driven economic growth in developing countries, there is a growing divergence of manufacturing employment from economic growth, specifically in the face of globalization and the rise of the service sector in many regions.

-Specific question: How did technological advancements during the Industrial Revolution boost industrial output and economic growth in nations like Britain, while leaving others like Japan and African countries behind?
+_Specific question_: How did technological advancements during the Industrial Revolution boost industrial output and economic growth in nations like Britain, while leaving others like Japan and African countries behind?

-Hypothesis: How did technological advancements increase the scale of industrial production which in turn impacted economic growth?
+_Hypothesis_: How did technological advancements increase the scale of industrial production which in turn impacted economic growth?

-Theory: With the start of the Industrial Revolution, most European countries embraced new technology, leading to more jobs and increased income.
+_Theory_: With the start of the Industrial Revolution, most European countries embraced new technology, leading to more jobs and increased income.
 Britain, as the leading nation, saw a rise in per capita revenue, followed by other countries.
 Japan and many African nations were late to industrialize and are still catching up

 ```mermaid
 ---